Ell-91/BillBoard-AI/README.md

   - Signed into Law or Vetoed

 ### AI-Powered Bill Categorization

-- Using Natural Language Processing (NLP) models such as spaCy and Hugging Face Transformers, the tool automatically categorizes bills into relevant topics based on their title and summary.
+- Uses Natural Language Processing (spaCy, Hugging Face Transformers) to analyze bill titles and summaries.
+- Automatically classifies bills into key categories like healthcare, education, environment, and more.

 ### Comprehensive Categorization

 - AI-powered categorization automatically sorts bills into predefined topics such as:
   - **Healthcare**: Access to healthcare services, affordability, and policy improvements.
   - **Education**: Funding, curriculum standards, and educational equity.